bitfoxtop/Play-Data-Development-with-Scala-and-Spark/README.md

 This is my open source book "Play data development with Scala and Spark".

-The book is Chinese language only.
+The book is in Chinese language only.
 It has 5 chapters included:

   1. Scala introduction
   2. Syntaxes for Scala